hashicorp/admin-partitions/aks/readme.md

-# Here are the high level steps to deploy Consul with Admin Partitions onto AKS.
+# Steps to deploy Consul with Admin Partitions onto AKS clusters.

+This repo will guide you through deploying Consul onto three Kubernetes clusters to demonstrate Consul's multi-tenancy feature, Administrative Partitions.
+You will deploy the Consul server in one K8s cluster and two Consul clients on the other two K8s clusters.
+Each Consul client will represent a different tenant.

 # Pre-reqs